Aliases for DYNLT1 Gene

 GeneCards Summary for DYNLT1 Gene

-DYNLT1 (Dynein, Light Chain, Tctex-Type 1) is a Protein Coding gene.
-Diseases associated with DYNLT1 include glaucomatocyclitic crisis and palindromic rheumatism.
+DYNLT1 (Dynein Light Chain Tctex-Type 1) is a Protein Coding gene.
+Diseases associated with DYNLT1 include pulmonary hypertension and glaucomatocyclitic crisis.
 Among its related pathways are Neurotrophic factor-mediated Trk receptor signaling and Lissencephaly gene (LIS1) in neuronal migration and development.
 GO annotations related to this gene include identical protein binding and motor activity.
 An important paralog of this gene is DYNLT3.

 UniProtKB/Swiss-Prot for DYNLT1 Gene